VeriSnip/VeriSnip-Tool/README.md

 ## How to use MyVT
 Using "MyVT" will create a build directory where all the RTL code needed to build the core can be found.
 The first step to do so is calling the "VTbuild" script.
 ### Calling VTbuild
 The main Makefile of the project should define the project name and call the "VTbuild" script.
 The project name will be use to find the core top module, as it should be the "project name".\[v/vs\] and the top test-bench which should be "project name"\_tb\_.\[v/vs/cpp\].
+See the usage section of [VTbuild.py](#vtbuild) for more information on how to call it.

 ### Using or Creating scripts
 Users can create custom scripts that generate ".vs" files or Verilog modules or use those that are already existent.
 Any scripting language can be used.
 All scripts which generate Verilog code (be it modules or ".vs" files) are independent from "VTbuild".
 Therefor, "VTbuild" only calls the scripts and does not import them.